Top 12 tasks for security teams to support working from home

 3: Configure Microsoft Defender for Office 365

-- Protects your organization from unknown email threats in real time by using intelligent systems that inspect attachments and links for malicious content.
+- Safe Attachments and Safe Links protection: Protects your organization from unknown threats in real time by using intelligent systems that inspect files, attachments, and links for malicious content.
 These automated systems include a robust detonation platform, heuristics, and machine learning models.

-- Protects your organization when users collaborate and share files, by identifying and blocking malicious files in team sites and document libraries.
+- Safe Attachments for SharePoint, OneDrive, and Microsoft Teams: Protects your organization when users collaborate and share files, by identifying and blocking malicious files in team sites and document libraries.

-- Applies machine learning models and advanced impersonation-detection algorithms to avert phishing attacks.
+- Impersonation protection in anti-phishing policies: Applies machine learning models and advanced impersonation-detection algorithms to avert phishing attacks.

 4: Configure Microsoft Defender for Identity

-Microsoft Defender for Identity is a cloud-based security solution that leverages your on-premises Active Directory signals to identify, detect, and investigate advanced threats, compromised identities, and malicious insider actions directed at your organization.
-Focus on this next because it protects your on-prem and your cloud infrastructure, has no dependencies or prerequisites, and can provide immediate benefit.
+Microsoft Defender for Identity is a cloud-based security solution that uses on-premises Active Directory signals to identify, detect, and investigate advanced threats, compromised identities, and malicious insider actions directed at your organization.
+Focus on this item next because it protects your on-premises and cloud infrastructure, has no dependencies or prerequisites, and can provide immediate benefit.

 - See Microsoft Defender for Identity Quickstarts to get setup quickly